The GET turbine generator – an innovation that pays you back.

 Energy recovery in energy-intensive industrial processes

-In the glass, steel, ceramic or building materials industries, mediums such as compressed air or natural gas are used to supply the processes.
+In the glass, steel, ceramic or building materials industries, mediums such as compressed air or gas are used to supply the processes.
 The GET® turbine generator can convert the existing pressure energy into electricity and feed it into the electricity network or use it for in-house consumption.
-This prevents compressed air losses and increases the efficiency of the necessary pressure reduction in the natural gas network (expansion of natural gas).
+This prevents compressed air losses and increases the efficiency of the necessary pressure reduction in the gas network.

 Energy recovery from residual energy in power stations